System environment (Hostname, DNS etc)

 sudo apt upgrade

-For running a mailserver, you first need a domain name.
-For example, here the domain name is: myvps.com.
-Then you setup these DNS entries (A records) in your DNS platform:
+For running a mailserver, you need a valid domain.
+For example, my domain name is: myvps.com.
+Then you need to setup DNS entries (A records) in your DNS system:

 myvps.com.
 300 IN A 12.34.5.6

-Here both myvps.com and box.myvps.com point to your VPS's IP address, giving a sample IP 12.34.5.6.
+Here both myvps.com and mail.myvps.com point to your VPS's IP address, giving a sample IP 12.34.5.6.
 Their usage:

-Additional steps for box.myvps.com are follows, they are important too!
+Additional steps for mail.myvps.com are follows, they are important too!

-On DNS platform continue to setup MX record and SPF record for this mailserver.
+On DNS system we continue to setup MX record and SPF record for this mailserver.

 myvps.com.
 300 IN TXT "v=spf1 a mx ?all"

 As the records above, the first is MX, which tells other mailservers where to send email to you.
-The second is SPF, which tells other MTAs my messages from these locations are leginal.
+The second is SPF, which tells other MTAs my messages sent from those addresses are leginal.

-Simple to say, in the above settings, all A, MX, SPF and the PTR (reverse DNS) are the must.
-If you didn't make these done well, you won't have a functional mailserver.
+For email system DNS entries are very important.
+In above settings, all A, MX, SPF and PTR (reverse DNS) are needed.
+If you didn't make them done well, you won't have a functional mailserver.

-Disable all iptables in your OS, otherwise you may have many network issues.
+Disable all iptables in your OS, otherwise you may have network issues.

 Setup letsencrypt certificates

-Issue the commands below to install Apache and PHP:
+Issue the commands below to install Apache, PHP and its expansions:

 sudo apt install apache2